codepro33/solutions_repo/docs/1 Physics/6 Statistics/Problem_2.md

 ---

-## Part 2: Estimating $ \pi $ Using Buffon’s Needle
+## Part 2: Estimating $\pi$ Using Buffon’s Needle

 ### 1. Theoretical Foundation

-Buffon’s Needle problem estimates $ \pi $ by dropping a needle of length $ L $ on a surface with parallel lines spaced $ d $ apart.
+Buffon’s Needle problem estimates $\pi$ by dropping a needle of length $L$ on a surface with parallel lines spaced $d$ apart.
 The probability of the needle crossing a line is:

 $$
 P = \frac{2L}{\pi d}